acquahsamuel/ai-resume-builder-backend/README.md

    ```

 4. **Database Setup**
-   - Create a MySQL database
+   - Install and start MongoDB on your system
    - Update database credentials in `.env`
-   - The application will automatically create tables on first run
+   - The application will automatically create collections on first run

 5. **Start the application**
    ```bash